Y-ashbhatt/ShirtCraft-3D/README.md

 - **🌈 Color Customization**: Apply any color to the 3D shirt for a personalized look and feel.
 - **📂 Logo Upload Functionality**: Upload any file as a logo and integrate it seamlessly onto the 3D shirt.
 - **🖼️ Texture Image Upload**: Upload texture images to style the 3D shirt with favorite designs.
-- **🤖 AI-Generated Logos**: Utilize OpenAI to generate logos and intelligently apply them to the 3D shirt.
+- **🤖 AI-Generated Logos**: Utilize the **black-forest-labs/FLUX.1-dev** model from Hugging Face to generate logos and intelligently apply them to the 3D shirt.
 - **🎨 AI-Generated Textures**: Leverage AI to create custom textures for enhanced 3D customization.
 - **📦 Download Options**: Download customized shirts for sharing or printing.
 - **🌐 Theme Change with Color Selection**: Dynamically adjust the application theme based on the selected color for an immersive experience.